cysouw/diathesis/text/c01_introduction.md

 ::: ex
 ~~Governed applicative [PBJ › OBJ]~~

 a.
-Ich arbeite an dem Text.
+Ich arbeite an dem Text. \
-b.
    Ich arbeite daran, dass der Text fertig wird.
 b.
 Ich bearbeite den Text.
 :::

 ::: ex
 ~~Governed antipassives [OBJ › PBJ]~~

 a.
-Ich beklage den Lärm.
+Ich beklage den Lärm. \
-b.
    Ich beklage mich über den Lärm.
-c.
+b.
 Ich beklage mich darüber, dass es so laut ist.
 :::

 There are a many diatheses with a role-remapping between adjunct and object that do not have any overt indication of a direction.
 Without explicit marking it is difficult to decide whether such diatheses are cases of (applicative) promotion ~~[ADJ › OBJ]~~ or (antipassive) demotion ~~[OBJ › ADJ]~~.
 For the sake of organisation in this book I classify such covert alternations on the basis of (debatable) semantic intuitions.

-Most covert diatheses with an alternation between prepositional phrases and case-marked arguments are classified here as ~~antipassive~~, like in the alternation between *schießen auf* 'to aim at' and *schießen* 'to shoot' [@next a,b], see [@sec:prepositions-accusative-antipassive].
-This is also widespread with datives [@next c,d], see [@sec:prepositions-dative-antipassive-accusative].
+Most covert diatheses with an alternation between prepositional phrases and case-marked arguments are classified here as ~~antipassive~~, like in the alternation between *schießen auf* 'to aim at' and *schießen* 'to shoot' [@next a], see [@sec:prepositions-accusative-antipassive].
+This is also widespread with datives [@next b], see [@sec:prepositions-dative-antipassive-accusative].
 In such examples, I judge the case-marking to be more basic than the prepositional phrase.
 In contrast, there is a widespread alternation between datives and *für* prepositional phrases [@next], that I classify as an ~~applicative~~, see [@sec:prepositions-benefactive-dative].
 In this example the dative seems to be the derived construction.

 ::: ex
 ~~Covert antipassive [OBJ › ADJ]~~

 a.
-Ich schieße den Bären.
+Ich schieße den Bären. \
-b.
    Ich schieße auf den Bären.
-c.
-Ich schreibe dir einen Brief.
+b.
+Ich schreibe dir einen Brief. \
-d.
    Ich schreibe einen Brief an dich.
 :::

 ::: ex